houcheng/SubGrep/README.md

 ## SubGrep is a Sublime Grep plugin

-Greps contents of current file or view based on text, current selection text or regular express.
-The grep output still keep its original syntax for better reading.
+The SubGrep can grep or trim lines by keyword or regular expression.
+The grep output still keep origin syntax for better reading.

-### Quick Start
-- Clone/download plugin to your SublimeText User folder under SubGrep
+### Installation by sublime's package control

+- ctrl-shift-P brings up command dialog
+- input: "install package"

+Or clone/ download this source to the SublimeText package folder.

 ### Hotkeys
 `Preferences: Package Settings > SubGrep > Key Bindings – User`: